Dabbling in Jet Lag

 5. La Petite France

 La Petite France is full of colorful half-timbered buildings.
 Each one, different than the last.
 It’s so picturesque, it beckons photographers.
-And, if you’re spending three days in Strasbourg, it will no doubt be at the top of your list!
+And, if you’re spending a couple of days in Strasbourg, it will no doubt be at the top of your list!

 So, where can you find the best spots to photograph?